 2) Resources to assist with taking reasonable care to ensure that bikes and helmets are safe to use.

-- The program currently provides a Risk Assessment and Management Planning template, which has been populated with potential risks associated with recreational cycling in ACT public schools.
+Each set of lesson plans contains a Risk Assessment and Management Planning template which has been populated with potential risks associated with recreational cycling in ACT public schools.
+Teachers in all other ACT schools should follow their schools risk assessment and planning processes.